top of page

 The third system is the one ski coaching ignores most completely, and the one women tend to recognise most immediately when they hear it named.

 Neuroception, a term coined by neuroscientist Stephen Porges, describes the nervous system's continuous, unconscious scanning of the environment for signals of safety or threat.
 It operates below conscious thought.
-You do not decide to feel unsafe.
+You don't decide to feel unsafe.
 Your body has already assessed the situation and begun to respond.
 And it reads people as readily as it reads terrain.

 Busy ski slope with moguls competition and spectators - nervous system continuously scanning for social cues and danger